 It can be difficult to keep your cool when your pet is severely injured or very sick.
 Just remember that you need to remain levelheaded in order to help your pet as best as you can.

 Look closely at your pet to see if you can figure out what’s wrong.
-If she has a badly broken bone or a severe injury, you will probably be able to see this very clearly.
-On the other hand, if your pet is very sick but you can’t tell why, you should pay close attention to her symptoms and behavior so you can tell the vet everything important when you arrive.
+If they have a badly broken bone or a severe injury, you will probably be able to see this very clearly.
+On the other hand, if your pet is very sick but you can’t tell why, you should pay close attention to their symptoms and behavior so you can tell the vet everything important when you arrive.

-Don’t spend too much time on this step; simply look over your pet once or twice and see what you can gather from her appearance and actions.
+Don’t spend too much time on this step; simply look over your pet once or twice and see what you can gather from their appearance and actions.

 Respond As Much As Possible at Home